IBM/z_ansible_collections_samples/zos_concepts/gdg_datasets/copy_edit_fetch/README.md

-# Create add edit copy and fetch with Generation data group
+# Create, add, edit, copy and fetch with Generation data group
-This playbook demonstrates how to create a GDG edit copy and fetch creations of GDS.
+This playbook demonstrates how to create, edit, copy and fetch Generation Data Groups (GDG) and Generation Datasets (GDS).

 This playbook uses:
   - collection: